-Here's a look at the life of John Thune, Republican Senator from South Dakota.
+Here’s a look at the life of John Thune, Republican senator and Senate majority whip from South Dakota.

 Birth date: January 7, 1961